If you manage to get outdoors often enough, that will certainly help with keeping fit.

 It will track how many floors you’ve climbed.
 Again, with a daily goal.

-BTW, when walking on the hills, you can easily get up to the equivalent of 100 floors.
+By walking on the hills, you can easily get up to the equivalent of 100 floors.

 Tracking how many calories you’ve burnt